Here are 10 different types of marine rays, and how to tell them apart!

 Found in tropical waters throughout the Indo-Pacific, the Blue Spotted Sting Ray, or Ribbontail ray fish is relatively small, with an average disc size of around 12” in length.

-Despite the fact that there are many different types of ray, the Blue Spotted Sting Ray is commonly collected for aquariums, due to their attractive colours.
-Sadly they do not live long in captivity.
+Despite the fact that there are many different types of ray, the Blue Spotted Sting Ray is commonly collected for aquariums, due to their attractive colors.

 In the wild, this type of ray is particularly shy around humans, and will often swim away quickly in the presence of snorkelers and divers.